MikihinaSann/epicfight/CONTRIBUTING.md

 ### 5. Keep code modular

-Even if it’s not a public API—or just a private method or field—keep the code modular.
+Even if it's not a public API—or just a private method or field—keep the code modular.
 Avoid putting everything into a single large method that does it all, as this reduces reusability and leads to future refactoring, cleanup, breaking changes, and extensive testing to fix later.